-He said it had been clear for quite some time that his wife was done.
-I asked if there was any hope for restoration.
+He said it had been clear for a while that his wife was done.
+I asked if any hope for restoration existed.
 He didn’t think so.
-He thought the best possible outcome would be joint custody.
-Although we hadn’t talked in years and I’d only met his wife once when they were dating, my heart sank.
-I could only imagine the pain he was experiencing.
+He thought the best possible outcome was joint custody.
+Although we hadn’t talked in years and I’d only met his wife once, my heart sank.
+I could only imagine his pain.

-I don’t know the details of their marriage and separation, so the following isn’t an indictment on that couple.
-But any time I hear stories of divorce and abandonment, I can’t help but think about the serious and weighty call of marriage.
+I don’t know the details of their situation.
+So what follows isn’t an indictment on that couple.
+But any time I hear of divorce and abandonment, I ponder the serious call of marriage.
 Unfortunately, we often take it way too lightly.

 Many people enter the marriage covenant flippantly and superficially.
-They fail to consider the responsibility they’re accepting and the promises they’re making before God and people.
-I was guilty of this.
+Because of teenage infatuation and worldly expectations, they don’t consider the responsibility they’re accepting.
+They don’t grasp the promises they’re making before God and people.

-Drunk characters in movies visit random wedding chapels in Las Vegas all the time.
-We laugh at their foolishness and could never see ourselves doing something so ridiculous.
+In movies, drunk characters visit random wedding chapels in Las Vegas.
+We laugh at their foolishness and think we’d never be so ridiculous.
 But people tie the knot while drunk all the time.
-They’re not under the influence of alcohol.
+They’re not under the influence of alcohol, though.
 They’re filled with dopamine—infatuation, so-called love and lust.

 Just as a covenant entered under the influence of alcohol is unlikely to survive, these marriages are also likely to struggle.
-A man and woman should enter marriage with a sober mind and heart.
-They need to be able to take seriously their vows before God and others.
+A man and woman should enter marriage with sober minds and hearts.
+They need to be able to take their vows seriously.

 Preparation for Marriage